christ-church-grammar-school/major-project-sexy-shrimps/README.md

 PogU PogU

-Starting Bid for 2 Callum's:
+Starting Bid for Salty and Luke:
 14 Coding Hours

 14 each or for both?